Multi-indication Medicines

 Invitation to participate

 We are working to collaborate and understand from all stakeholders’ perspectives what feasible solutions for multi-indication medicines could look like.
-As this work has evolved, we recognise the need to create a wider consortium that can contribute to and help drive the conversation on important topic.
+As this work has evolved, we recognise the need to create a wider consortium that can contribute to and help drive the conversation on this important topic.

 If you would like to be kept updated, collaborate or express interest as an industry sponsor, please visit: